 Some say that the Yirgacheffe area is the site of coffee's origins, though there is some debate over this issue.
 See World's Best History of Coffee.

-The key to a great roast is always starting with a good green coffee from a reputable wholesaler.
+The key to a great roast is always starting with a good unroasted green coffee from a reputable wholesaler.
+Green coffee importers typically have a range of Yirgacheffes on hand and can offer samples for new and experienced roasters alike to try.

 Among all of the planet's finest specialty arabica coffees Yirgacheffe consistently rates among the best tasting.
 Also see Ethiopian Coffee.